We’re honest, friendly, down-to-earth brewers delivering world class passion in a glass.

 After practicing law for a decade, Michael Peticolas turned to his passion for craft beer.
 In 2010, he enrolled in the American Brewers Guild’s Intensive Brewing Science and Engineering program, wrote a business plan, and formed the Peticolas Brewing Company.
 The following year, he built a brewery and on December 30, 2011, Michael brewed his first batch of beer, an Imperial Red Ale called Velvet Hammer.
 During the first year of operations, Michael acted as the brewery’s sole brewer, cellarman, distributor, and brewery representative.
 Volunteers pitched in from day one and every brewery employee to date started as a volunteer having never worked at another brewery.

 In its first year of operations, Peticolas Brewing Company won numerous local and national awards, including the biggest award in the brewing industry, a gold medal at the Great American Beer Festival (GABF).
 A GABF gold medal is an objective measure that a beer is a world class example of a particular style.
 Peticolas Brewing’s Royal Scandal, an English pale ale, won the award after less than 2 months in the market.
 During its third year of operations, Peticolas Brewing brought home another gold medal at the GABF.
 This time Great Scot!, a Scottish Ale, won gold in the aged beer category.
 In 2017, the brewery hauled in a silver medal from the GABF for It’s Always Something, a Belgian Strong Ale and in 2018, Peticolas Brewing was named the best brewery in America at the US Open Beer Championship.
-A complete list of awards issued to Peticolas Brewing is available here (link to awards).
+A complete list of awards issued to Peticolas Brewing is available here.